ZDDduesseldorf/chatting-chatbots/chatbots/barney/readme.md

     - Corpus class
     - scarping scripts

-The Barney class includes a method called get_best_response_from_corpus() that responds with either the spacy or tfidf method.
+The Barney class includes a method called `get_best_response_from_corpus()` that responds with either the `spacy` or `tfidf` method.
 Both methods are ways of computing similarity to find the best answer for a given input.

 The Corpus class is responsible for loading and preparing the conversation data from a CSV file.
 The CSV file contains the previous message and Barney's reply.
-The class uses spaCy to tokenize and parse the messages, and sklearn to create a Tf-Idf vector for each message in the corpus.
+The class uses spaCy to tokenize and parse the messages, and `sklearn` to create a TfIdf vector for each message in the corpus.
 The class stores the previous messages, Barney's reply, and the associated tf-idf vectors in a list of CorpusEntry objects.